aeternity/protocol/node/api/channels_api_usage.md

 }
 ```

-The fsm responds with the following type of report:
+The FSM responds with the following type of report:
 ```javascript
 {
   "jsonrpc": "2.0",